nus-cs1010/2324-s1/docs/about.md

 The summative assessments, on the other hand, are meant to evaluate student learning.
 These include two written assessments (the midterm and the final exam) and three practical exams.
 These are high-stakes assessments carrying 90% of the total weights.

--   Problem Sets: At the end of some lesson units, we will provide some exercise questions to make students reflect and practice applying what they have learned in the corresponding unit.
+-   **Problem Sets**: At the end of some lesson units, we will provide some exercise questions to make students reflect and practice applying what they have learned in the corresponding unit.
 These questions are not graded.
 There is no need to submit your answers.
 They will be discussed and presented during the tutorial sessions.
--   Quizzes: The online quizzes are released every week after the lecture (Monday, 6 PM) and are due two days later (Wednesday, 11:59 PM).
+-   **Quizzes**: The online quizzes are released every week after the lecture (Monday, 6 PM) and are due two days later (Wednesday, 11:59 PM).
 The quizzes are more tightly coupled to the content of the weekly lectures and are meant to help students self-diagnose their understanding of what is taught for that week.
--   Programming Exercises: These are programming questions of various difficulty levels that are critical for students to solve, to gain experience, skills, and confidence in solving computational problems with C. Typically students spend more than half of their time in CS1010 on solving these programming exercises.
+-   **Programming Exercises**: These are programming questions of various difficulty levels that are critical for students to solve, to gain experience, skills, and confidence in solving computational problems with C. Typically students spend more than half of their time in CS1010 on solving these programming exercises.
 Students should submit them on time to get feedback from their lab tutors.
--   Practical Exams: Students will be given programming questions to solve within a limited time frame, in an examination setting in SoC computer labs.
+-   **Practical Exams**: Students will be given programming questions to solve within a limited time frame, in an examination setting in SoC computer labs.
 This is usually held in the evening or on a Saturday.
--   Midterm and Final Exams are written tests (on pen and paper) conducted in exam halls.
+-   **Midterm and Final Exams** are written tests (on pen and paper) conducted in exam halls.

 ### Assessment Weightage